The Smooth Entropy Formalism for von Neumann Algebras: Preliminaries

-Throughout this paper we use the notation $\M_{ABC}$ to indicate that we consider a multipartite system consisting of subsystems $\M_A,\M_B$ and $\M_C$.
-For states on multipartite systems, the considered subsystems are indicated by subscripts.
-For example, a state on $\M_{ABC}$ is usual denoted by $\omega_{ABC}$ while $\omega_{AB}$ is the restriction of $\omega_{ABC}$ onto $\M_{AB}$.\\
+where $\M_A\vee\cM_B$ denotes the von Neumann algebra generated by $\cM_A$ and $\cM_B$.
+The considered subsystems are always labeled by subscripts.
+For example, a state on $\M_{ABC}$ is denoted by $\omega_{ABC}$ while $\omega_{AB}$ is the restriction of $\omega_{ABC}$ onto $\M_{AB}$.
+We remark that this characterization handles both bosonic and fermionic theories, since the von Neumann algebras correspond to observable quantities, which always commute if space-like separated (see~\cite[Chapter III.1]{Haag92} for a discussion).\\